WHAT IS MONTESSORI?

-Dr Montessori felt, therefore, that the goal of early childhood education should not be to fill children with facts from a pre-selected course of study, but rather to cultivate the child’s own natural desire to learn.
-She also believed that learning takes place in a carefully prepared nurturing, multi-age classroom.
+Dr. Montessori believed that another person educates no human being.
+They must do it themselves or it will never be done.
+A truly educated individual continues learning long after the hours and years they spent in the classroom because a natural curiosity and a love for knowledge motivate children from within.
+Dr. Montessori felt, therefore, that the goal of early childhood education should not be to fill children with facts from a pre-selected course of study, but rather to cultivate the child's own natural desire to learn.
+She also believed that learning takes place in a carefully prepared, nurturing, and multi-aged classroom.
 In this prepared environment children at various stages of development learn from and help each other.
-Dr. Montessori’s approach was designed to fit each child instead of making each child fit the program.
+Dr. Montessori's approach was designed to fit each child instead of making each child fit the program.

 Respect for each child's individuality is at the core of her philosophy.

 Each Montessori class, no matter what age, operates on the principle of freedom within limits.
 Every program has its set of ground rules, which differs from age to age, but is always based on Montessori's main belief - respect for each other and for the environment.
 Children are free to work at their own pace with the materials they have chosen, either alone or with others.
 This means that students who struggle with concepts are given the time to understand and complete further work in order to fully understand; students who grasp concepts quickly do not need to wait for their peers in order to academically move forward.